Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Method

 \subsection{Data Pre-processing}

-The UIUC Coordinates Database \cite{uiucdataset}, which contains more than 1,600 2-dimensional airfoils, is used to train the generative model.
-Each airfoil in the database is represented by varying numbers of points with x, y coordinates.
+The UIUC Coordinates Database (\cite{uiucdataset}), which contains more than 1,600 2-dimensional airfoils, is used to train the generative model.
+The x coordinates of all airfoils from the database have been scaled to $[0,1]$.
+However, each airfoil in the database is represented by varying numbers of points with different x and y coordinates.
 Such variation restricts data to be fed directly into a neural network model, which requires a homogeneous input.
-To deal with it, we first scale the x coordinates of all airfoils to $[0,1]$.
-Then all airfoils are interpolated by splines, and $N$ points are selected with $x$ given in Eq.~\ref{eq:x}, where $i$ represents the index of each point.
+To deal with it, the upper boundary and the lower boundary are interpolated by cubic splines, respectively.
+Within each boundary, $N$ points are selected by the x coordinate given in Eq.~\ref{eq:x}.

-In our case, $N$ is set to be 200 with 100 points from the upper boundary and the other 100 from the lower boundary.
-By this means, all the interpolated airfoils share the same x coordinates.
+where $i$ denotes the index of each point, and $N$ is set to 100 in our case.
+By this means, all the interpolated airfoils have 200 points in total and share the same x coordinates.
 Therefore, only the y coordinates of each airfoil are fed into the model, which reduces the dimensionality of the data.
 Finally, all y coordinates are scaled to $[-1, 1]$ by multiplying a normalization coefficient.
 As illustrated in Fig~\ref{fig:preprocess}, the first row shows the original airfoils from the UIUC Coordinate Database, while the second row shows the corresponding processed airfoils.